ludovicofunari/mqtt_bench/README.md

 ## Publishing
 Firstly, the subscribers are spread across the cluster.
-After all the subscriptions to their designated borker are successful, the publishers can start publishing their messages at a specific rate, both can be fixed through the command line using the arguments `count` and `pubrate` as well as the size of each message using `size`.
+After all the subscriptions to their designated broker are successful, the publishers can start publishing their messages at a specific rate, both can be fixed through the command line using the arguments `-count` and `-pubrate` as well as the size of each message using `-size`.
 The default MQTT Quality of Service (QoS) for both subscriptions and publications is set to QoS 0, but it can also be changed from the command line.

-The _Poisson distribution_ is the default way to publish MQTT messages, but it can be changed using the argument `dist` to a _Lognormal distribution_  with its _coefficient of variation_ (cv) accordingly, if burst of data are to be examined.
+The _Poisson distribution_ is the default way to publish MQTT messages, but it can be changed using the argument `-dist` to a _Lognormal distribution_  with its _coefficient of variation_ (cv) accordingly, if a burst of data is to be examined.

-An example using one broker, can help to better visualize the benchmark capabilities:
+An example using one broker can help to better visualize the benchmark capabilities:

 ```sh
 ./mqtt_bench -file files/social_vs_nodes_rnd_M1.json -nodeport 31947 -count 10 -pubrate 1 -quiet